peppocola/IMPure/README.md

 class Monad m where
     (>>=) :: m a -> (a -> m b) -> m b
 ```

+In our case, we have a ```Parser a``` and a function ``` a -> m b```.
+With the monad we specify the behaviour of the program in the case we want to apply the function to a wrapped parser, even if the function accepts only the type ```a```.
+Thanks to the monad implementation we are able to use the return and do statements.

 ##### Alternative

 ```Haskell